 The United Nations Environment Programme (UNEP) warned in their recent Global Bee Colony Disorders and other Threats to Insect Pollinators report that ‘An estimated 20,000 flowering plant species, upon which many bee species depend for food, could be lost over the coming decades unless conservation efforts are stepped up’.

 All flowering plants have evolved over millions of years with their pollinators in mutual-dependency on each other.
 The plants produce pollen and nectar in return for pollination, which produces fruit and seed.
 Bees are the primary pollinators, but other pollinators include butterflies, moths, midges, dragonflies and some wasps.

-Wild (or horticultural term: ‘species’) plants, however, are un-altered by man.
-They have the ability, through a healthy gene-pool, of evolving to adapt to changing environmental conditions Organic methods of growing ensures that there are no toxic residues in pollinators’ food source.
+Wild (or horticultural term ‘species’) plants, on the other hand, are unaltered by man.
+They have evolved to support their pollinators with perfect forage, and have the ability, through diverse gene-pools, of evolutionary adaptation to changing environmental conditions.
+Conserving these wild plants in our gardens could save pollinators, and organic growing methods ensure there are no toxic residues in pollinators’ food sources.

 (Sarah Holdsworth, 2013)